visualive/va-simple-basic-auth/readme.txt

 == Description ==

+This plugin the very simple.
 Simply by enabling the plugin can set up a basic auth to dashboard and login page.
-Auth information of Basic auth is your user name and password of WordPress.
+Auth information of Basic Auth is your WordPress user name and password.
-This plugin the very simple.

 = Requires =
 * WordPress 4.3 or higher